box/box-content-preview/docs/viewers/document.md

 ## Behavior

 The document viewer remembers which page you were viewing upon closing the preview.
 The next time that file is opened, you will immediately be brought to that page.
+Resizing the viewer window will cause the document to resize.

 ### Controls:

 * Zoom In
 * Zoom Out
 * Set Page: either with the up and down arrows, or by clicking the page number and entering text